hughobrien/psu-constitution/README.md

 11. PhD Officer:

-	1. The PHD Officer will support our PHD students here on campus.
+	1. The PhD Officer will support our PhD students here on campus.

 	2. This person will sit on our council which meets four times a semester.

-	3. Should any PHD specific issues arise, this person will assist the executive in coming to the best solution.
+	3. Should any PhD specific issues arise, this person will assist the executive in coming to the best solution.

-	4. They will also work closely with the Events and PRO officer in order to hold events specifically for our PHD students to encourage them to get involved.
+	4. They will also work closely with the Events and PRO officer in order to hold events specifically for our PhD students to encourage them to get involved.

 12. Mary Immaculate Representative:

-	1. Be responsible for representing Mary Immaculate College postgraduate students and for promoting the PSU on the MIC Campus.
+	1. Be responsible for representing Mary Immaculate College postgraduate students and for promoting the PSU on the Mary Immaculate College Campus.

 	2. Attend Council meetings